lisaymiller/frontend-personality-quiz/README.md

 -Change your script methods in your `package.json` like so:
 ⋅⋅⋅`"scripts": { "dev": "react-scripts start", "start": "serve -s build", "build": "react-scripts build", "heroku-postbuild": "npm run build" }`

+-Run `npm i serve` to install the server needed to deploy

--When making your app to heroku, make sure you connect your github repo with your
+-Make a new app in heroku, and make sure to choose Github as your deployment method, and link the repo you want to deploy

-CONTINUE
+#### Thats it!